 After regaining Jerusalem in 1104, the Crusaders rebuilt the chapel above the Byzantine ruins.
 The “Hospitallers” – the order of the Knights of the Hospital of Saint John – where behind the reconstruction, and are named after John.

-It was destroyed in the 12th C and remained in ruins until the late Ottoman period.
+It was destroyed in the 12th century and remained in ruins until the late Ottoman period.

 The Franciscan monks started to settled here in 1674, after Louis XIV arranged a permit from the Ottoman rulers.
 They purchased lands and houses, including the area of the monastery.
 The monastery was completed in 1895.
 The modern church was built in the second half of the 19th Century and completed in 1920.
 The construction was financed by the Spanish monarchs and since then the monastery is headed by the Spaniards.